The Skeleton Key: Dismantle

 This will not be a comfortable space.

 We will be sitting with the truth, and the truth of white women’s involvement with the oppression of people of color is a long and horrible one.
 I will be asking you to look into the dark places in our collective and in your individual history.
 Some of this could be very new for some of you.
-I will be asking you to engage with history that is violent and bloody, and this scares me because I do not want this to turn into the common trope of white pornification of the pain of people of color.
+I will be asking you to engage with history that is violent and bloody.
+This is tender territory because of the common trope of white pornification of the pain of people of color.
 But without exploring this context of the history of whiteness, which is the history of white-inflicted pain and abuse on people of color, we continue the lies that perpetuate the toxic relationship between white people – in particular, white women – and people of color.
 This work is more important than my fear of doing it.
 So I am doing it, and if you’re ready, we will do it together.

 This is not a way to become good.
 Doing this course will not result in being woke.
 Participating in this course is one step of a lifetime of steps we are responsible to take.